X3NOOO/pvpic/README.md

 # pvpic
-vpic is tool to clear, fake, and do other cool things with metadata of yout images
+pvpic is tool to clear, fake, and do other cool things with metadata of your images